vespakoen/docs/other/text.md

 	echo Inflector::singular('friends');

 But, what if you are doing something like displaying the total number of comments on a blog post?
-You only want the plural form of "comment" if there is more than one. **Laravel** has you covered with the **plural_if** method.
+You only want the plural form of "comment" if there is more than one.
+Just pass the number of comments into the **plural** method.
 If the count passed to the method is greater than one, the plural form of the word will be returned.
 Otherwise, the word will be returned unchanged.

-	echo Inflector::plural_if('comment', $count);
+	echo Inflector::plural('comment', $count);